dundeemath/MA22004/docs/guide.md

 01382 TBA
 --------------------

 This course uses [Blackboard Ultra](my.dundee.ac.uk) (look for course `MA22004_SEM0000_2021`) for communicating all announcements/deadlines and also for running online meetings.
+This course also uses [Gradescope](https://www.gradescope.com/) for submission of some of the continuous assessment items and [Perusall](https://perusall.com/) for collaborative engagement with reading materials.

 If you have a problem regarding the course, then you should make an appointment to see Dr Hall.
 You may also bring matters of concern about the course to the attention of the Mathematics Division Staff/Student Committee, which meets once each semester.
 A volunteer from Level 2 Mathematics will act as class representative to sit on the Staff/Student Committee (see Ultra for contact details).